Sai-Nandan-Desetti/Bingo-Anagram/README.md

 ## Guidelines:
 * The code should be modularized appropriately based on object oriented programming concepts.
-* This server should be multi-threaded (serving multiple clients simultaneously).
+* The server should be multi-threaded (serving multiple clients simultaneously).

 ## Services offered:
 1. Play Bingo